Skip to content

 Again, services like Xbox Live or telemetry run constantly, sapping resources even on high-end PCs.
 A Ryzen 9 user noticed Warzone FPS jumps after disabling GameDVR.

 • Press Win + R, type services.msc, and hit Enter.
-Scroll to services like Xbox Live Auth Manager, GameDVR and Broadcast, or Windows Update
+Scroll to services like Xbox Live Auth Manager, GameDVR, and Broadcast, or Windows Update

 • Right-click a service > Properties.
 Change Startup type to Disabled or Manual.
 Click Stop if the service is running, then OK.